-Plant-based leathers created from several types of plant materials present an ethical, durable and sustainable alternative to animal-based leathers.
+Modern plant-based leathers, created from several types of plant materials, are presented as an ethical, durable and sustainable alternative to animal-based leathers.

-Piñatex is one of the original products on the market, having been developed in the 1990s in the Philippines.
+Piñatex is one of the original products on the market, having been developed in the 2000s by Dr. Carmen Hijosa and currently being manufactured in the Philippines.
 Piñatex is described as "a non-woven textile made from waste pineapple leaf fiber, suitable for use across fashion and accessories, soft interiors and automotive applications".
-Piñatex is used by hundreds of brands worldwide, including many fashion brands.
+Piñatex is used by thousands of brands worldwide, including many fashion brands.